 Stranger on the Bridge is aimed at enhancing the awareness of seafarers on bridge resource management while a pilot is aboard ship.
 The case studies focus on the responsibilities of deck crew, and the limitations of over-reliance on marine pilotage, in preventing accidents.
 It comprises three case studies which highlight the challenges in ensuring proper command and communication between pilot and crew.
 This tool is available to Members in three languages, English, Chinese and Russian.

 Clean Seas: Complying with MARPOL 73/78

-Clean Seas: Complying with MARPOL 73/78 have developed a series of web-based e-learning modules designed to familiarize seafarers with the six annexes to the MARPOL Convention.
-To date, five modules have been completed as follows:
+Clean Seas: Complying with MARPOL 73/78 have developed a series of web-based e-learning modules designed to familiarize seafarers with the six annexes to the MARPOL Convention as follows:

 Vessel General Permit (VGP) and Small Vessel General Permit (sVGP)

 As of 19 December 2013, vessels must comply with provisions as set forth by the US Clean Water Act for vessels operating within US waters which prohibits the discharge of any pollutant to waters of the United States from any point source without a National Pollutant Discharge Elimination System (NPDES) permit.
 There are two training modules available to Members related to the Vessel General Permit (VGP) and the Small Vessel General Permit (sVGP).

 The VGP training module provides an overview of requirements and applies to discharges incidental to the normal operations of non-recreational vessels of 79 feet or greater in length.

 The sVGP training module provides a similar overview of compliance requirements applicable to discharge incidental to the normal operations of non-recreational vessels of less than 79 feet in length.

 Entry Into Enclosed Spaces